rkaysen63/World_Weather_Analysis/README.md

         hotel_df = clean_df[["City", "Country", "Max Temp", "Current Description", "Lat", "Lng"]].copy()
         hotel_df["Hotel Name"] = ""

-    At this point, the hotel column is empty.
-The hotels with 5000 meter radius will be added by iterating through the hotel_df and making a request from Google Directions API.
-Note that the `try` and `except` are use to prevent the loop from stopping if a hotel isn't found.
+    At this point, the hotel column was empty.
+The hotels within a 5000 meter radius of the latitude, longitude pairs were added by iterating through the hotel_df and making a request from Google Directions API.
+Note that `try` and `except` are use to prevent the loop from stopping if a hotel isn't found.

             params = {
             "radius": 5000,